RedisBloom/RedisBloom/docs/commands/tdigest.rank.md

 - The number of observations - when `value` is larger than the value of the largest observation.
 - Otherwise: an estimation of the number of (observations smaller than `value` + half the observations equal to `value`).

-The rank of the smallest observation, when there is a single smallest observation, is 0.
+0 is the rank of the value of the smallest observation.

+_n_-1 is the rank of the value of the largest observation; _n_ denotes the number of observations added to the sketch.

 ## Examples

 {{< highlight bash >}}